-Pray Funeral Home has already taken special precautions in relation to the Governor’s Executive Order regarding limiting gatherings to 10 people or less per room.
+Pray Funeral Home has already taken special precautions in relation to the State of Michigan Orders regarding limiting funeral gatherings to 25 people or less.
 However, our compassionate staff is now developing our approach to funeral planning during this global pandemic, and to ensure that the grief of those experiencing a loss is not overlooked.

 We are reminded of a number of truths about funeral service from our good friend, Dr. Alan Wolfelt:

 - Anything that delays a funeral delays the natural mourning and healing process.

 - You can’t push “pause” on grief.
 People will continue to feel their grief but will have fewer options to express it and be supported.

 As Dr. Wolfelt states,”The forced need to separate loved ones and friends from each other at a time of death makes it much more difficult for individuals to experience the forward movement that funerals are intended to meet – reality, recall, support, expression and meaning.
 For many people, it can be disorienting to be separated from the body of a loved one who has died.
 We naturally benefit from spending time with the body and having a chance to pay respects and say hello on the path to goodbye.”

 Meaningful funerals are “rites of initiation.”
 They help survivors start the process of taking their grief, the “internal response to loss,” and allowing it to become mourning, the “shared response to loss.”
 When people cannot participate in a ceremony, they often feel as if their mourning is “on hold.”